deepsweet/start/readme.md

 ### Presets

 You can make your tasks file (and its dependencies!) completely external and shareable.
-Like a `start-my-es6-preset` package for a bunch of your projects.
+Like a `start-my-es6-preset` package for a bunch of your similar projects.
 See [start-start-preset](https://github.com/start-runner/start-preset) as an example and browse [available presets](https://www.npmjs.com/browse/keyword/start-preset).

 ```js
 // package.json